Tlaxcala: Sex trade and human trafficking

-Tenancingo, a town in Tlaxcala, is the beginning of a pipeline in an illicit, international trafficking trade, and considered to be the epicenter for sex trafficking in Mexico.
+Tenancingo, a town in Tlaxcala, is the beginning of a pipeline in an illicit, international trafficking trade, and considered to be the center for sex trafficking in Mexico.
 Roots of the practice of sex trafficking date back to the 1960s.
 An unnamed Mexican charity told the BBC that it estimated of the 10,000 inhabitants of Tenancingo, 1,000 are sex traffickers.
 Sexual exploitation, human trafficking, and pimping are a major source of income for the town, although an exact dollar amount is not known.
-These practices have been denounced by three NGO's.
-Modern-day investigations (as well as the 2014 documentary, “Pimp City: A Journey to the Center of the Sex Trade”) by the US Department of Justice have revealed Tenancingo to be a hub for providing female sex slaves to the United States.
+These practices have been denounced by three NGOs.
+Modern-day investigations (as well as the 2014 documentary “Pimp City: A Journey to the Center of the Sex Trade”) by the US Department of Justice have revealed Tenancingo to be a hub for providing female sex slaves to the United States.
 According to the documentary, the entire political structure and police force of the town are implicated in human trafficking and the sex trade.